The HITRAN2024 methane update: Additions and updates of non-pressure-induced data

 In Ref. \cite{campargue_high_2023}, empirical line lists at room temperature were retrieved from a long-path Kitt Peak FTS spectrum between 10802 and 13922 cm$^{-1}$ (about 12800 lines) and from a high-sensitivity CRDS spectrum in the 13060--13300 cm$^{-1}$ interval (about 2650 lines).
 Above 10800 cm$^{-1}$, the previous HITRAN2020 dataset was limited to the 10923--11502 cm$^{-1}$ interval where measurements obtained by intracavity laser absorption spectroscopy (ICLAS) were used as source (see Brown \textit{et al.} \cite{brown_methane_2013}).
 The FTS results of Ref. \cite{campargue_high_2023} were found to be in good agreement with the HITRAN2020 dataset.

 At these wavenumbers, the methane spectrum is especially highly congested even at room temperature, and, according to Ref. \cite{campargue_high_2023}, part of the absorption shows up as a ``quasi-continuum'', which should be added to the absorption lines to fully account for the methane absorption in the region.
 The ``quasi-continuum'' represents about one third of the total absorption in the 11000--11400 cm$^{-1}$ region.
-Note that the intensity sum of the lines and of the continuum was found to be in good agreement with the intensity predictions of the TheoReTS list \cite{rey_new_2018}.
+Note that the intensity sum of the lines and of the continuum was found to be in good agreement with the intensity predictions of the TheoReTS list \cite{rey_new_2018}. { In this context, one can use the weak lines from the HITEMP database \cite{10.3847/1538-4365/ab7a1a} (which is largely based on TheoReTS, especially in this region)}.